;

 • Do you think you can change what you believe about education?

-When you are conscious of your belief system around education, then you have a choice to continue believing as you do or to reconsider all that you have previously believed to be true.
+When you are conscious of your belief system around education, you have a choice to continue believing as you do or reconsider all that you previously believed to be true.
 You can choose to keep your current belief system, but you can also choose a new way of thinking about education.

 Articles, Videos, & Podcast Episodes for You

-Share this Article with Friends & Homeschool Groups!
+Share This Article with Friends & Homeschool Groups!

 Copy and paste the link below to share it anywhere.